cpuwolf/touchwho/README.md

 # touchwho
  touchwho is a program that monitor subfolder files in a folder

+ touchwho helps you follow who(file) has been touched

- touchwho 1.0 supports Linux only.
+ touchwho 2.0 supports Linux only.

  what will touchwho do?